 Will I need to pay for a public performance rights license?

 Very often there is a charge associated with a PPR license; anywhere from $100-$900 per film per screening is not uncommon.
 Searching for and obtaining a PPR license (and any attendant costs) are always the responsibilities of the person(s) screening or showing the film.
 Please budget accordingly.

 It’s best to begin your PPR research early.
 Give yourself at least 2 weeks lead time before you plan to screen/show a film.

 So how do I go about finding this PPR?

-In addition, there are several organizations that handle “blanket PPR licenses” for many of the major film studios, and are an excellent resource (again, keep in mind that you should expect to pay a PPR license fee):
+Additionally, there are several organizations that handle “blanket PPR licenses” for many of the major film studios.They are excellent resources for answering questions about this process.
+Please remember that you should expect to pay a PPR license fee.

 What do I do after I receive PPR to show the film?